 7. Cobra (Bhujangasana)

-“Slow and steady is the best way to approach backbends," says Hyman.
-"If a student has tight shoulders and upper back, most people will compensate and bend in the neck region.
-It's important before teaching upward dog and deeper backbends, to work cobra until students have mobility in their shoulders and can draw the upper back in towards the chest.”
+“Slow and steady is the best way to approach backbends,” Hyman says.
+“If a student has tight shoulders and upper back, most people will compensate and bend in the neck region.
+It's important before teaching Upward Dog and deeper backbends, to work Cobra until students have mobility in their shoulders and can draw the upper back in toward the chest.”